andreas0x41/coding-tutorial-obsidian/content/Python/1 General/1 Introduction.md

 ## Code Chef
 <https://www.codechef.com/blogs/how-to-use-code-visualizer>

-This website has the advantage of also including a visualizer. this enables you to run code line by line, see variables and control flow and understand it much easier.
+This website has the advantage of also including a visualizer.
+This enables you to run code line by line, see variables and control flow and understand it much easier.

 [Code Chef Visualizer Tutorial](https://www.codechef.com/blogs/how-to-use-code-visualizer)